ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 As stated by the authors as well, one issue I have with ABM is that of generalization, because it is so difficult to tackle them theoretically, but then again, they seem to be a much more realistic representation of nature and there are apparently validation approaches enabling the identifications of important mechanisms.

+## 17. Homoclinic bifurcation in an ocean circulation box model.
+(2002)
+Kuhlbrodt, T. & Feudel, U

+**03.03.2025:** An ocean box model, that was reduced from a slightly more complex model is described and the fixed points and their bifurcations are analysed.
+A saddle-node bifurcation and a subcritical Hopf bifurcation are found.
+These are caused by two different mechanisms, suggesting that there might be different way the THC could tip.
+Additionally, it might be difficult to observe a subcritical bifurcation in simulations.
+Lastly, there is a homoclinic bifurcation, when the unstable periodic orbit and the unstable fixed point collide.
+The homoclinic loop was calculated numerically.

+I have to say, the formatting of this paper was a bit rough.
+The paper can be summarized as calculating the bifurcations in the model.
+I think it would be very beneficial to be able to conduct this type of analysis by myself to have a good basis for future research.
+I am wondering whether the existance of a Hopf bifurcation is generally accepted for the THC because it is not considered by the Ditlevsen paper and would suggest a collapse might be even closer.
+However, since paper 3 questions the reliability of the data used, it might be necessary to redo the analysis with different proxies and potentially consider this Hopf bifurcation as well.

 # Papers

 1. Aguirre, L. A. & Letellier, C. Modeling Nonlinear Dynamics and Chaos: A Review.
 Mathematical Problems in Engineering 2009, 238960 (2009). **35 pages**